 bony ossicle at attachment of patella to tibia

 Generally, in sporty young adolescents, repeated stress on the small growth plate near the attachment of the kneecap tendon to the shin causes pain and swelling.
 In medical terms, we call this traction apophysitis.
-Usually, pain and swelling are worse with sport and better with rest.
+Usually, pain and swelling are worse with sports and better with rest.
 Also, a lump may form on the tip of the shin just under the kneecap.

 What happens to Osgood-Schlatter in adults?

-An injury such as a fall or a twist can sometimes dislodge the ossicles, leading to increased ossicle movement.
+An injury such as a fall or a twist can sometimes dislodge the ossicles, leading to increased movement.

 Diagnosis of Osgood-Schlatter in adults